uma-dev/GCP-course/notes.md

   - For more metrics you can install Cloud monitoring agent on a VM
 - Create visualizations (Graphs and Dashboard)
 - Configure alerts when metrics aren't healthy

+### Cloud Logging

+ Log management and analysis tool.
+Allows to store search and  analyze ans alert on massive volume of data.
+Some of the key features are:
+ - Logs Explorer
+ - Logs Dashboard
+ - Logs Metrics
+ - Logs  Router

+Is worth mentioning that most of GCP managed services automatically send logs to Cloud Logging.

+In order to get logs from Google Compute Engine VMs, you have to install **Logging agent** (based on fluentd).

+If you want logs from on-premises, you can use BindPlane tool from Blue Medora or the cloud Logging API.